 - Vacations, Holidays, Birthdays, Activities & Emergencies: Important Parenting Time Considerations During an Arizona Divorce

 We hope you find the resources in this 2022 Arizona Divorce Guide useful.
 However, these resources are not a substitute for personalized legal advice.
-To get your divorce started on the right track, schedule a free initial consultation at Weingart Family Law today.
+Schedule a free initial consultation at Weingart Family Law today to get your divorce started on the right track.

 Schedule a Free Initial Divorce Consultation in Phoenix, AZ

 We provide experienced, personalized, and compassionate legal representation for divorcing spouses in Arizona.
-If you would like to discuss your circumstances with an experienced Phoenix divorce lawyer in confidence, please call 480-542-0099 or request a free consultation online.
+If you want to discuss your circumstances with an experienced Phoenix divorce lawyer confidently, please call 480-542-0099 or request a free consultation online.